james2doyle/ohdoylerules.com/content/personal-project/pyrocms-ua-sniffer-plugin.md

----
++++
-Title: "PyroCMS UA Sniffer Plugin"
-Description: "A plugin for PyroCMS that allows UA Sniffing"
+title = "PyroCMS UA Sniffer Plugin" description = "A plugin for PyroCMS that allows UA Sniffing" date = "2013-06-23" category = "Personal Project,Web" template = "post.html"
-Date: "2013-06-23"
-Category: "Personal Project,Web"
-Template: "post"
+[taxonomies]
-Keywords: ["pyrocms", "plugin", "sniff", "useragent", "php", "code igniter"]
+keywords = ["pyrocms", "plugin", "sniff", "useragent", "php", "code igniter"]
----
++++

 This plugin lets you sniff information from the user agent for use in the frontend.
 I use it for adding classes or conditional loading of partials and templates.